Best wireless earbuds in Australia 2023: budget and premium in-ears

 -

-Sony's newest wireless earbuds slot neatly between the budget WF-C500 and premium WF-1000XM4, both of which feature higher up this list.
+Sony's excellent wireless earbuds slot neatly between the budget WF-C500 (no ANC, below) and premium WF-1000XM5 (above).

-And they're a brilliant option that more than justify their price tag.
+And we think they're brilliant options that more than justify their price tag.
 The buds are impressively small, and their lightweight design helps make them even more comfortable than Sony's XM4.
 Battery life is competitive at seven and a half hours.

 Downsides?
-The lack of support for aptX HD and LDAC is disappointing, while Multipoint – which lets you switch seamlessly between devices – won't arrive until later in the summer.
-And, the charging case only provides one extra charge which seems a little mean.
+The lack of support for aptX HD and LDAC is disappointing, and the charging case only provides one extra charge which seems a little mean.
 But the superb sound and great feature set make these easy to recommend as some of the best Sony headphones available.

 Specifications